ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 #### Derivative of energy balance

-The temperature derivative of the energy balance is calculated analytically as:
+The temperature derivative of the energy balance as formulated above is calculated analytically as:

 ```{math}
 \frac{\partial EB}{\partial T_L^{\text{old}}} =